jfishe/Richland_prefab_2br/Electrical.md

    interior.
 They are currently 3-wire, but the ground is not connected.
 4. I'm happy with their current locations.
 Let me know if we're required to have more.
-5. Relocate (from kitchen) and replace sprinkler control to outside, near sprinkler valve box.
-Add power to new location.

 ## Water Heater